Where, When and How to See Humpback Whales in Washington Waters

 Where are the best spots to see whales from the shore?

-To catch a glimpse from land, try your luck at Point No Point Lighthouse on the Kitsap Peninsula, Possession Point State Park on Whidbey Island or Tacoma’s Point Defiance Park (read more about this park in our guide to Tacoma).
+To catch a glimpse from land, try your luck at Point No Point Lighthouse on the Kitsap Peninsula, Possession Point State Park on Whidbey Island or Tacoma’s Point Defiance Park.

 What rules must I follow to watch responsibly and safely?